nadavox/Concurrent-Connections-Developing-a-TCP-Protocol-Based-System-in-C-/README.md

 The options:
 1. You will be asked to insert a path to a trained file which contains the classified vectors, and after that you will be asked to insert a path to a    test file which contains the un classified vectors.
-2. The program will show tou the current k and disatance metric.
+2. The program will show tou the current k and disatance metric. the default k is 5 and distance metric is AUC.
 * if you want to keep this values - press ENTER.
 * if you want to change the values - enter the new k and distance metric as you like.
 3. The program will classify the vectors of the un classified vectors you gave in option 1.